Kathleen Wing, BA, LMT, BCTMB

 Kathleen is deeply committed to supporting clients in their individual journeys toward a deeper awareness of a whole self and whole health.

-In her spare time Kathleen enjoys community theatre, community supported agriculture, contradances, singing, snowshoeing and kayaking.
-She is learning the fiddle, and tries to fit in a good hike whenever she can.
+In her spare time Kathleen enjoys community theater, community supported agriculture, contradances, singing, snowshoeing and kayaking.
+She is learning the fiddle, and tries to fit in a good hike whenever she can with her husband and two little girls.